Network Address Translation (NAT): How It Really Works

 Network Address Translation (NAT) is one of the most widely deployed networking technologies on the Internet.
 It allows multiple private systems to share a limited number of public IPv4 addresses.

 NAT emerged as a pragmatic response to IPv4 address exhaustion and has since become a foundational component of enterprise networks, home routers, and cloud environments.
+For a deeper understanding of IPv4 limitations, see IPv4 addressing and subnetting.

 This article explains how NAT works, why it was introduced, and the tradeoffs it introduces.